nekowasabi/aider.vim/README.md

 - `:AiderAddCurrentFile` Adds the current file to aider's context.
 - `:AiderSendPromptWithInput` Sends a custom prompt to aider.
 - `:AiderExit` - Exits aider and cleans up the session.
-- `:AiderVisualTextWithPrompt` - Sends the visual selection to aider with a  custom prompt.
+- `:AiderVisualTextWithPrompt` - Sends the visual selection to aider with a
 - `:AiderAddWeb` - Prompts for a URL and adds it to aider's context.